 There are two ways to calculate your home office deduction.

-1) The simplified method says you can deduct $5 per square foot used for business, up to 300 square ft.
+1) The simplified method says you can deduct $5 per square foot.
+The maximum square footage you can take the deduction for is 300 square feet.
 There are additional rules regarding depreciation and carryover losses.
 You can read more about those on the IRS website here.

-2) The regular method for calculating your home office deduction requires you to keep track your household expenses (mortgage, utilities, repairs, insurance, etc).
-The amount you can write off, then, is based on the percentage of your home designated for business use.
+2) The regular method for calculating your home office deduction requires you to keep track your household expenses (mortgage, utilities, repairs, insurance, etc.).
+The amount you can deduct is based on the percentage of your home designated for business use.

 You may choose to use either the simplified method or the regular method for any taxable year, but once you have chosen a method, you can’t switch during the same year.